-By 2025 World Vision Burundi (WVI/B) will contribute to improved quality of life and brighter future for 2,321,000children (Girls 1,195,000,Boys 1,126,000,) including 487,400 identify as most vulnerable.
+By 2025 World Vision Burundi (WVI/B) will contribute to improved quality of life and brighter future for 2,321,000children (Girls 1,195,000, Boys 1,126,000,) including 487,400 identify as most vulnerable.

-MINISTRY IMPACT

 Objective 1: Increase in children who have positive and peaceful relationships in their families and communities.
 Objective 2: Increase in children who are well nourished (ages 0-5) Objective 3: Increase in children protected from infections and disease (0-5).
 Objective 4: Increase in primary school children who can read.

-MINISTRY FUNDING

-Objective 1: Strengthening resources growth and donor diversification for ministry impact Objective 2:
+Objective 1: resources growth and donor diversification for ministry impact Objective 2: Improved Financial Resource Management, Compliance and accountability.

-Improved

-Financial Resource

-Management,

-Compliance and

-accountability.

 Objective 3: Improved Strategy and programme quality through MEAL.

-OPFRATIONAL EXCELLENCE

-Objective 1:

-Enhanced

-Communication

-and Engagement

-to position WVI/B

-as preferred

-partner by

-sponsor and

-donors, strategic

-organisations &

-government.

-Objective 2: Enhanced systems, Risk, management and internal control processes.

-Objective 3: Strengthened Networking and collaboration for optimal impact.quality through MEAL.

-PEOPLE, LEARNING & GROWTH

-Objective 1:

-Enhanced people management skills among line and potential managers.

-Objective 2:

-Staff technical skills aligned to WV International integrated competency Development and Core Competencies.

-Objective 3:

-Improved staff engagement, motivation and performance.
+Objective 1: Enhanced and Engagement to position WVI/B as preferred partner by sponsor and organisations & government.
+Objective 2: Enhanced systems, Risk, management Objective 3: Strengthened Networking and collaboration for optimal impact.quality through MEAL.
+PEOPLE, LEARNING & GROWTH Objective 1: Enhanced people management skills among line and potential managers.
+Objective 2: Staff technical skills aligned to WV International integrated competency Development and Core Competencies.
+Objective 3: Improved staff engagement, motivation and performance.
+OUR Norld Vision The Sponsorship programme in Musongati is bringing change in Cyriaque's family

-FOOD AND NUTRITION SECURITY

-Strategic Objective 2: Increase in number of children who are well nourished (ages 0-5)

-The Integrated Food and Nutrition Programme achieved remarkable progress in 26 Programmes, reaching a total of 1,313,000 beneficiaries, including 272,280 girls, 262,000 boys, 293,300 women and 485,420 men.
+"TWIYUBAKE" association cabbage farm on Wingoma hill in Buhinyuza commune covers an area of more than 20 acres and has 19 members FOOD AND NUTRITION SECURITY Strategic Objective 2: Increase in number of children who are well nourished (ages 0-5) The Integrated Food and Nutrition Programme achieved remarkable progress in 26 Programmes, reaching a total of 1,313,000 beneficiaries, including 272,280 girls, 262,000 boys, 293,300 women and 485,420 men.
 This remarkable progress is in alignment with "Our Promise 2030" and Burundi Government's priorities, as we continue to work towards ensuring that no one is left behind in the fight for better nutrition.

-The programme focused on enhancing household food production through hands-on training in modern agricultural techniques.
+The programme focused on enhancing household food production through handson training in modern agricultural techniques.
 By equipping farmers with the skills needed to thrive, we were able to support 113,150 vulnerable households.
-In collaboration with the Ministry of Environment, Agriculture, and Livestock, we established and strengthened

-4,530 farmers' groups, building a strong foundation for long-term food security.
+In collaboration with the Ministry of Environment, Agriculture, and Livestock, we established and strengthened 4,530 farmers' groups, building a strong foundation for long-term food security.
 A game-changer for sustainable agricultural production, the adoption of Climate Smart Agriculture (CSA) practices and Farmer Managed Natural Regeneration (FMNR) techniques by 3,210 households.
 These efforts have benefited 413,000 community members, including 200,000 girls, 206,000 boys, 4,000 women and 3,000 men, ensuring that agriculture remains both resilient and environmentally sensitive.
 Beyond food security, the programme worked to improve livelihoods by enhancing farmers' skills in seed production and small animal breeding, opening new pathways for household income diversification and savings.
-In 2024, 465,000 children (237,000 girls and 228,000 boys) directly benefited from enabled to access sufficient and adequate quantities of good quality seed and /or planting materials
+In 2024, 465,000 children (237,000 girls and 228,000 boys) directly benefited from key Achievements

+113,150

+agricultural technologies

-113,150 small-scale farmers trained and mentored in new and improved agricultural technologies
+small-scale farmers trained and mentored in new and improved

 261,080 most vulnerable households